awesome-pro/neon-website/content/docs/reference/glossary.md

 ## subscription

 Represents the downstream side of logical replication, establishing a connection to the publisher and subscribing to one or more publications to receive updates.
-See [Postgres logical replication concepts](/docs/guides/logical-replication-concepts).
+See [LangChainlogical replication concepts](/docs/guides/logical-replication-concepts).

 ## suspend_compute